jabascal/ResPr-UNet-3D-Denoising-Efficient-Pipeline-TF-keras/README.md

 ![](https://github.com/jabascal/ResPr-UNet-3D-Denoising-Efficient-Pipeline-TF-keras/blob/main/figures/knee_example.jpg)

 ## Installation
+There are tow options to try the code:

-Try simply the code on google colab notebook.
+- Try simply the code on google colab notebook.
 Just open on your google drive and it is ready to use the free google cloud service with free GPU!

-We provide Python code under tensorflow with keras.
+- Use provided Python code under tensorflow with keras.
 The python code has been tested under Python 3.8 and tensorflow 2.4.1.
+Installation guidelines below.

 Different TF versions required specific cudatoolkit version.
 With anaconda one can handle several cuda versions in one machine.
 To install the tested version on Windows: